pymor/pymor/docs/source/tutorial_mor_with_ml.md

 of neural networks as originally proposed in {cite}`HU18`.
 In pyMOR, the implementation can deal with any regressor fulfilling the scikit-learn interface.
-The neural networks and the kernel methods are implemented in pyMOR in such a way that they also follow the scikit-learn interface and the reductor only requires such an regressor.
+The neural networks and the kernel methods are implemented in pyMOR in such a way that they also follow the scikit-learn interface and the reductor only requires such a regressor.
 In this tutorial, we will compare neural networks and kernel methods and show how they can be trained and used in the context of model order reduction.